WebMD Health News

 Their findings appear online in Cardiovascular Research.

-can also affect atherosclerosis.
-But all of the mice got the same food, so that
+Diet can also affect atherosclerosis.
+But all of the mice got the same food, so that wasn't the problem.

 SOURCES:Araujo, J. Circulation Research, Jan.
 17, 2008; advance online